named-data/ndn-js/README.md

 * Interest selectors in the ndn protocol:

 You can add interest selectors.
-For example, this uses 1 to select the "rightmost" child (latest version).
+For example, this uses 1 to select the "rightmost" child (latest version):
 [ndn:/ndn/ucla.edu/apps/ndn-js-test/hello.txt?ndn.ChildSelector=1&key=value#ref](ndn:/ndn/ucla.edu/apps/ndn-js-test/hello.txt?ndn.ChildSelector=1&key=value#ref)

 The browser loads the latest version and changes the address to:
 [ndn:/ndn/ucla.edu/apps/ndn-js-test/hello.txt?ndn.ChildSelector=1&key=value#ref](ndn:/ndn/ucla.edu/apps/ndn-js-test/hello.txt/%FD%05%0B%16z%22%D1?key=value#ref)

 The child selector was used and removed.
 Note that the other non-ndn query values and